|

 Conclusions.

-We have shown that mandated RES policies will lead to increased
+We have shown that, absent Windfuels, mandated RES policies

-and reduced opportunities for conventional energy-storage technologies
+of negative-priced electricity, and reduced opportunities for

-to operate profitably.
-These trends are expected to continue
+These trends are expected to continue for at least several

-for at least several decades, and these trends, along with
+decades, and these trends, along with the steadily increasing

-establish an undeniably strong economic and climate-benefit
+strong economic and climate-benefit argument for synthesizing

-wind energy and CO2.
+standard fuels from clean, off-peak wind energy and CO2.

 References: